gaissmai/bart/NODETYPES.md

 **Path compression benefits:**
 - **LeafNode**: Eliminates intermediate nodes for isolated prefixes
-- **FringeNode**: Compresses /8, /16, /24 boundaries without node overhead
+- **FringeNode**: May compress /8, /16, /24, ... boundaries without node overhead
 - **Reduced trie depth**: Fewer levels = fewer lookups per route

 **Important:** The actual payload structs (e.g., routing information, metadata) are stored externally and referenced by the 8-byte pointers.
 Their sizes are not included in the per-node calculations above, as they are shared or application-specific.

 ## Lookup Performance Deep Dive